Ahmedgarh: Design

 Ahmedgarh is an example of pre-independence town planning.
 It was planned as a market town on the model of Lyallpur (now Faisalabad) in Pakistan.

 The planning consisted of a cross-axis of two main avenues along which auctioning, vending and storage of agricultural and agriculture-related goods took place.
 The four quadrants thus constituted the residential quarters for the people.
 The town was enclosed by a fasil, a brick arched wall with only four staffed entry points for security.
 Further, each of the four mohallas could be accessed via one of the two gated structures from the main avenues.
 At the intersection of the two avenues is a public well.
 The intersection is now known as the Gandhi chowk.
 The plots abutting the market avenues were 16 feet wide and ranged from 150 to 240 feet in length.
 Each plot was constructed with a facade featuring three Mughal arches, forming a colonnade on both sides of the avenues.

 At a later stage, the avenues were split in two, with shops along the median, hence forming the 8 streets intersecting at Gandhi Chowk.
-Ahmedgarh is also famous for its grain mandis, one in the city, and one in the outskirts.
+Ahmedgarh is also famous for its grain markets, one in the city, and one in the outskirts.

 The wide avenues have been encroached upon from both sides, and only a few buildings retain the arched facade, often found behind several rooms from the entrance to the building.